John Shute of PufCreativ is an established Colorado cannabis marketer whose Jersey roots have led him back to the Garden State.

 Shute is actually from Sweetwater, NJ, near Hammonton and Atlantic City in Atlantic County.
 He initially went to St. Augustine’s Prep school for high school, where he got into some trouble due to cannabis.

 “Which is quite an experience.
-I feel like that was a big motivating factor for me too, getting into trouble for something that, you know, you soon realize that helps people,” Shute noted.
+I feel like that was a big motivating factor for me too.
+Getting into trouble for something that, you know, you soon also realize that helps people,” Shute noted.

 PufCreativ is interested in breaking into New Jersey’s growing cannabis market.
 They are actively looking for Jersey clients, among other ventures.